gardener/landscaper/docs/tutorials/00-landscaper-installation.md

           namespace: ls-system
 ```

-The registry secrets have to be provided in a plain Docker auth JSON format.
+The registry secrets have to be provided in a plain Docker auth JSON format at `landscaper.landscaper.registryConfig.secrets`.
 See [here](../gettingstarted/install-landscaper-controller.md#Private registry access) for more details.

-To install the Landscaper and the OCI container registry, use the following command:
+To install the Landscaper with the credentials for the OCI container registry, use the following command:

 ```shell script
 landscaper-cli quickstart install \